KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Plenticore by eckonator](https://github.com/eckonator/MMM-Plenticore)

-1. Typo: Found `Magic Mirror` in file `.gitignore`: Replace it with `MagicMirror²`.
-2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-3. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
-Please add one.
-4. Recommendation: Found `require("http")` in file `node_helper.js`: Replace "http" by "node:http".
-5. Recommendation: Found `require("https")` in file `node_helper.js`: Replace "https" by "node:https".
-6. Recommendation: No ESLint configuration was found.
+1. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-PlexNowPlaying by glitch452](https://github.com/glitch452/MMM-PlexNowPlaying)